ncoghlan/srpminfo/README.md

 oc expose svc srpminfo
 ```

-The project should also include a Redis instance to back the cache:
+The project must also include a Redis instance to store the metadata cache:

 ```
-oc new-app centos/redis
+oc new-app --name=redis fedora/redis
 ```